zzyAJohn/ajohn.top/docs/notes/cs61a/lab05.md

 Consult the drop-down if you need a refresher on iterators.
 It's okay to skip directly to the questions and refer back here should you get stuck.

 ### Q4: WWPD: Iterators

-Important: Enter if a exception occurs, if you believe a different error occurs, and if the output is an iterator object.StopIterationStopIterationErrorIterator
+**Important**: Enter StopIteration if a StopIteration exception occurs, Error if you believe a different error occurs, and Iterator if the output is an iterator object.

-Important: Python's built-in function , , and return iterators, not lists.mapfilterzip
+**Important**: Python's built-in function map, filter, and zip return iterators, not lists.

 Use Ok to test your knowledge with the following "What Would Python Display?" questions:
 ```bash